Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 What resources are available to help me write a draft of my personal statement?

 Pre-health advisors are available to review applicants’ personal statements after they submit their Portfolio.
-While this discussion typically starts during your CAA, applicants can schedule up to three additional personal statement reviews.
+While this discussion typically starts during your CAA, applicants can schedule up to two additional personal statement reviews.
 These appointments must be scheduled with the same advisor with whom you met for your CAA.

 Additional resources to help you write a draft of your personal statement to submit with the Portfolio: